 Animal Kingdom Crowds

 The Animal Kingdom is typically the last park to fill up in the Park Pass reservation system, and the excess inventory is often given to the Annual Passholder distribution group.
-I’ve never seen the park this empty and even in normally high-traffic areas like Pandora or Harambe village, the often looks like a ghost town.
+I’ve rarely seen the park full during this period and even in normally high-traffic areas like Pandora or Harambe village, are less crowded than normal.

-It doesn’t really matter what time of the day it is, all hours of the day have very low crowds.
-From what we’ve seen, this is especially true in the late afternoon when most of the people have already left the park and almost every ride is a walk-on.
+It doesn’t really matter what time of the day it is, all hours of the day have lower than normal crowds.
+From what we’ve seen, this is especially true in the late afternoon when many of the people have already left the park and wait times are significantly reduced.

 Check our Disney Crowd Calendar for a closer look at crowd expectations for the rest of the year and beyond in all the Disney World parks.

-Honestly, right now, it just doesn’t matter all that much what you do and in which order.
-The wait times are so low right now that you can point your finger at the map with your eyes closed to pick attractions and it wouldn’t make any difference in wait times.
+Honestly, right now, unlike the other parks, at the Animal Kingdom it isn’t as important as it usually is and you will have a much easier time getting on your favorite rides.
+Last year the wait times were so low that you could point your finger at the map with your eyes closed to pick attractions and it wouldn’t have made any difference in the wait times.

-The only difference choosing rides at specific times makes right now is about the weather.
+The weather is still a factor, however.
 You want to do the hottest attractions early in the day and save the ones with air conditioning for the middle of the day when the sun is the hottest.

 As always, we recommend riding the Kilimanjaro Safaris in the morning, as early as possible.
 This is when the animals are the most active for the whole day and it will give you the best chance to see them.